Full Bloom Story

 “Living in Full Bloom.”

 I remember laughing to myself.
 I’m not a gardener—I don’t like getting dirty, hot, or sweaty.
 The phrase felt oddly placed.
-Still, I figured maybe it was meant to be a book title one day, since the Bible does talk about planting, watering, pruning, and growth.
-Even though I knew little about gardening, I could see how the idea might tie into spiritual truths.
+Still, I wondered if it might be meant for something later—maybe a book title one day—since Scripture speaks so often about planting, watering, pruning, and growth.
 So I tucked it away.

 It’s about healing.